manfredsteyer/2019_08_26/tddd_en.md

 }
 ```

-Note the use of RxJS and observables in the Facade.
-This means that the Facade can auto-deliver updated flight information when conditions change.
+Note the use of RxJS and observables in the facade.
+This means that the facade can auto-deliver updated flight information when conditions change.
 Another advantage of Facades is the ability to transparently introduce Redux and ``@ngrx/store`` later when needed.
 This can be done without affecting any of the external application components.

 > For the consumer of the facade it is not relevant whether it manages the state by it self or by delegating to a state management library.